Genomon-Project/GenomonSV/ReadME.md

 ### Prepare annotation files

 At the last step, GenomonSV add annotation information to each structural variation candidates.
-We need bgzip compressed bed format gene and exon information files named as gene.bed.gz and exon.bed.gz, with tabix index files (gene.bed.gz.tbi and exon.bed.gz.tbi).
+We need bgzip compressed bed format gene and exon information files named as gene.bed.gz(.tbi) and exon.bed.gz(.tbi), with tabix index files.

 We prepared a sample program for preparing them